Kee2u/Bootcamp-Module1-Kickstarter-Analysis/README.md

      - A problem arose when I copied the COUNTIF() function from my initial cell to the other cells in the my Outcomes vs Goals table.
 It changed the column and row numbers            in the formula when I wanted them to stay constant.
 (Relative cell reference) I fixed this by adding dollar signs in front of the cell indexes.
 For example, if I                wanted the cell D14 to remain constant in my formula, I would replace it with $D$14.
 (Absolute cell reference) If I wanted the column D to remain constant while the rows        updated, I would add $D14 in my formula.

 ## Results

+We can draw the following conclusions from looking at the graphs:
-**Outcomes Based on Launch Dates**
+**Outcomes Based on Launch Dates graph**
 1. The greatest number of successful projects were launched in the months of May and June.
-2. The number of failed projects remains fairly constant throughout the year.
-This means that other factors are responsible for their failure.
+2. The number of failed projects remained fairly constant throughout the year.
+This means that other factors were responsible for their failure.

-**Outcomes Based on Goals**
+**Outcomes Based on Goals graph**
 1. Campaigns which were less than $1000 were the most successful followed by campaigns that were between $45000 and $50000.

 **Limitations of the dataset**